yuiseki/vector-tile-builder/README.md

 This repos allows you to build, customize and deploy your own vector tile maps from the data of OpenStreetMap.

-## Requirements

-- git
-- curl
-- GNU sed
-- GNU make
-- Docker

-I believe GNU, So I don't care about other `sed` or `make`.
-Why don't you believe GNU?

 ## How it works

 This repos depends on the following softwares: